Heating reimagined: industrial-scale heat pumps for building decarbonization

 Across all of our operations, heat pumps will be used with electric boilers and thermal storage technologies to fully decarbonize our operations.

-This first heat pump complex in Cambridge will be powered by renewable electricity to efficiently harvest energy from the Charles River and return the water to a lower temperature.
+This first planned heat pump complex in Cambridge will be powered by renewable electricity to efficiently harvest energy from the Charles River and return the water to a lower temperature.

 Early design of the industrial-scale heat pump Vicinity Energy is developing in partnership with MAN Energy Solutions.